kathuriaas/kathuriaas.github.io/nodejs/http_server.md

+---
+layout: default
+parent: NodeJS
+---
-# http server in nodejs
+# HTTP server in nodejs

 **Following are steps to create a very simple http server.
 We need http module, which is part of default installation of nodejs**